McConnell helps 76ers hold off elimination against Boston

+PHILADELPHIA (AP) - The chants for "TJ!
+TJ!" grew louder each time T.J.
+McConnell darted through the lane for an easy basket or buried a 3 to build an insurmountable lead for the 76ers.
+He wore a sheepish look as teammates rubbed his head on the bench in appreciation, the big moment due on an undrafted guard who plugged a role in the early Process days and morphed into a surprise postseason savior.

-PHILADELPHIA (AP) - T.J.
-McConnell turned a surprise start into the save of the season and Dario Saric scored 25 points to help the Philadelphia 76ers stave off elimination in a 103-92 win over the Boston Celtics in Game 4 on Monday night.
+McConnell turned an eye-popping start into the save of the season and Dario Saric scored 25 points to help Philadelphia stave off elimination in a 103-92 win over the Boston Celtics in Game 4 on Monday night.

+"If I saw a lane, I took it.
+If I had an open shot, I would try and take it," McConnell said.

 McConnell had a career-high 19 points, seven rebounds and five assists in only his second start of the season and meshed well in the backcourt with Ben Simmons.
-The crowd chanted "TJ!
-TJ!" each time he touched the ball in the fourth and proved why he has been so valuable even as bigger stars have sliced his playing time.
+The crowd chanted his initials each time he touched the ball in the fourth and he proved why he has been so valuable even as bigger stars have sliced his playing time.

 He was just what coach Brett Brown needed in a must-win game.